top of page

 10 Medical Internships for High School Students in San Diego, CA

-Internships can significantly enhance your high school experience by offering practical, on-field opportunities that help you explore potential career paths and boost your college application.
-This is especially true in the fields of medicine and healthcare, where early exposure allows you to explore various medical specialties, narrow down your area of interest, and make informed decisions about your future.
-These experiences build confidence, provide a competitive edge for college applications, and showcase your commitment to a career in healthcare.
+Internships can significantly enhance your high school experience by offering practical experience and the chance to explore potential career paths.
+This is especially true in medicine and healthcare, where early exposure allows you to explore various medical specialties, narrow down your area of interest, and make informed decisions about your future.
+These experiences build confidence and showcase your commitment to a career in healthcare to college admissions officers.

-If you're a high school student in San Diego looking for internships in the medical field, we’ve compiled this list of 10 medical internships.
-These programs offer a range of experiences, from hands-on patient care to cutting-edge research, helping you find the perfect fit for your interests and career aspirations.
+If you're a high school student in San Diego, California, looking for internships in the medical field, we’ve compiled this list of 10 medical internships.
+These programs offer a range of experiences, from patient care to research, helping you find the ideal fit for your interests and career aspirations.
+Note that the following information is based on the most recent program, with dates subject to change, but generally similar from year to year.

 Location: Scripps Research Institute, La Jolla, CA (about 20 minutes away from San Diego).
 The institute provides resources to help students find housing.